0931 Manager III - Contracts Manager

 1) Possession of a Baccalaureate Degree from an accredited college or university in finance, public or business administration, social science or a closely related field; AND

 2) Five (5) years verifiable experience as a professional in a contract administration section of a large organization; this experience must include three (3) years of experience supervising professionals in the field.

 Substitution for Experience:

-Possession of a Master’s degree in Social Work, Business Administration, Public Administration or related field may substitute for one (1) year of the required experience as described above for all specialties.
+Possession of a Master’s degree in Social Work, Business Administration, Public Administration or related field may substitute for one (1) year of the required experience as described above.

 Substitution for Education: